xkbcommon/libxkbcommon/doc/compatibility.md

 <td>
 <details>
 <summary>⚠️ Partial support (since 1.14)</summary>
-- libxkbcommon \< 1.14: Parsing overlays 1-2 only.
+- xkbcommon \< 1.14: Parsing overlays 1-2 only.
-- libxkbcommon ≥ 1.14: Supported.
+- xkbcommon ≥ 1.14: Supported.
 Note that the API support requires using the `xkb_machine` API.
   - Only **2** overlays
   - [Disjoint overlays][Overlapping overlays]